 All courses are served with rice and chicken soup and also the mitarashi ice cream!
 We ordered Grilled rice balls as well as the chicken egg rice!
 The Soysauce ice cream is a real taste extravaganza, who knows soy sauce and ice cream can be such a good mix?

 I personally would say order the Tsukune, Hagoita, Hiza-gashiro and the chicken wing a la carte if you’re worried Omakase might be too full!
-But Toritama offers 7-courses, 10-courses aside from 12!
+But Toritama offers 7 or 10-courses aside from 12!

 Amazing and friendly staff, and so helpful in explaining what parts were served while I was busy taking pictures!
 Spectacular chefs that make your stay very welcomed, and tummies very happy.